ccallawa/alyvix_doc/stylesheet.rst

 possible.  :ref:`See here for linking to them.<style_links+refs>` They look like this:

 .. code-block:: bash
-   :caption: How to create a linkable section reference
+   :caption: [Optional] section reference
-   :class: short-code-block
+   :class: tiny-code-block
    :name: _style_section_header_example

    .. _style_sections: